kobare/techietuts2022/_posts/ubuntu/2022-06-11-linux-terminal-cheat-sheet.markdown

 <br>
 27 .
 Use a file editor to write long commands or script-like commands

-*NB: Set micro, vim etc as your default text editor, since nano is not efficient for this task*
+*NB: Set micro, vim etc as your default text editor, since nano is not suitable for this task*

     CTRL + X + E